Appointment: Full-time (40 hours per week); 12 months

 Lisa Vroman, PhD, Supervisor

-Education: PhD in Clinical Psychology at Michigan State University in East Lansing.
-Pre-doctoral internship in clinical health psychology at West Virginia University School of Medicine, Charleston Division, Department of Behavioral Medicine and Psychiatry; post-doctoral experience in pediatric behavioral sleep medicine and child psychology at Spectrum Health Division of Psychiatry and Behavioral Medicine in Grand Rapids, MI.
+Education: PhD in clinical psychology at Michigan State University in East Lansing.
+Predoctoral internship in clinical health psychology at West Virginia University School of Medicine, Charleston Division, Department of Behavioral Medicine and Psychiatry; postdoctoral experience in pediatric behavioral sleep medicine and child psychology at Corewell Health Division of Psychiatry and Behavioral Medicine in Grand Rapids, Michigan.

 Theoretical Orientation: Cognitive-behavioral